Are You Smarter than a 10 Year Old? (New Zealand game show)

-Are You Smarter than a 10 Year Old? is a New Zealand game show broadcast on the TV2 channel.
-It is based on the American game show Are You Smarter than a 5th Grader?.
-The show premiered on 9 September 2007, and ended on 25 November 2007.
+Are You Smarter than a 10 Year Old? is a New Zealand game show hosted by Dominic Bowden.
+It was produced for broadcast on TV2 by Eyeworks Touchdown, based on the American game show Are You Smarter than a 5th Grader?.
+The first series premiered on 11 September 2007.

 Gameplay

 In each game, the contestant (an adult) is asked a series of eleven questions, spanning ten subjects (such as Human Sciences, Maths or Literacy) taken from textbooks for year 2 through year 6 students.
 Each question is associated with a year level; there are one or two questions per year level, from year 2 to year 6.
 Five schoolchildren appear on each show and play along on stage – prior to the show, the children are provided with workbooks which contain a variety of material, some of which could be used in the questions asked in the game.

 The player can answer the questions in any order, and each correct answer raises their cumulative amount of winnings to the next level (see table at right); after answering the fifth question correctly, they are guaranteed to leave with at least $10,000.
 If the player correctly answers the first ten questions, they are given the opportunity to answer a fifth-grade bonus question worth $100,000.

 The player chooses one to be their "classmate", who stands at the adjacent podium and is called upon for assistance in choosing a subject; the other four sit at desks off to the side.
 Each child act as the classmate for at most two questions (done consecutively), after which another child is picked from those who have not yet played in that game.

 Contestants have three forms of assistance (two cheats and a save) each available for use once per game (up to, but not including, the $100,000 question).